clissa/transfer-learning-for-football-AI/README.md

 ### Prerequisite data location

-By default, `scripts/create_datasets.py` expects StatsBomb open-data JSON files at:
+By default, `scripts/create_datasets.py` expects StatsBomb open-data JSON files at the [StatsBomb open-data repository](https://github.com/statsbomb/open-data):

 ```text
 ../open-data/data
 ```

 This path is controlled by `DATA_ROOT` in [`scripts/create_datasets.py`](scripts/create_datasets.py).
-Update it if your open-data checkout is elsewhere.
+Update it if your `open-data` checkout is elsewhere.

 ### Competition/season selection